 The following information outlines our current operational procedures however all locations must comply with local ordinances, regulations and health department guidelines .Please contact Human Resources if you have questions about your location guidelines.

-- Although Block by Block IS NOT requiring Ambassadors to be vaccinated, we’re highly encouraging it.
-Please see our Block by Block Ambassador Group on Facebook to learn more about our Ambassador Strong campaign and to learn more about how we’re sharing information to educate on the safety of vaccines, along with providing contests and incentives to encourage vaccinations.
+- Please see our Block by Block Ambassador Group on Facebook to learn more about our Ambassador Strong campaign and to learn more about how we’re sharing information to educate on the safety of vaccines, along with providing contests and incentives to encourage vaccinations.